mikewest/mikewest.org/_posts/2007-06-11-ice-water-for-some.markdown

 Alias:
 - http://mikewest.org/blog/id/71
 Modified: '2007-06-11T18:28:11Z'
-Tags:
-- JavaScript
-- Yahoo
 Teaser: Safari's coming to Windows.
 Welcome to the party...
 Title: Ice Water for Some&#8230;
 layout: post
+tags:
+- JavaScript
+- Yahoo
 ---
 Gruber [prophetically linked][winsaf] to a [ZDNet article from January][zdnet] this morning before Steve Jobs' WWDC keynote.
 Safari is, indeed, coming to windows.